Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 !!!question "Exercise"

-    Copy the following text and add it to a file named `hello-world.nf` and execute it using the `run` command:
+    Copy the following text and add it to a file named `hello-world.nf`, save it, and execute it using the ` nextflow run` command:

     ```groovy title="hello-world.nf"
     process SAYHELLO {